 - Make sushi vinegar (seasoning).

-- Transfer cooked rice to a sushi oke (also called hangiri) or baking sheet lined with parchment paper.
+- Transfer cooked rice to a baking sheet lined with parchment paper or a sushi oke or hangiri (traditional method).

 - Cover with a damp towel and ready to use.